 The original part use an alternating pattern between the thumb playing the root of the chord with the rest of the hands fingers playing the rest of the chord.

-This really is a classic comping style and should be practiced extensively, follow the etudes in Acoustic Finger Style Guitar (a part of The Spy Tunes Method) for many more examples.
+This really is a classic comping style and should be practiced extensively, follow the etudes in Acoustic Finger Style Guitar for many more examples.

 2nd Guitar Part